Growing Australian native daisies by colour and climate - Minimalist Gardener

 Shrub · Full sun to part shade · 1–2m · VIC, NSW, SA, TAS

 Australian native daisies are resilient, water-wise and perfectly adapted to our soils and climate.
 Many are perennial, returning year after year with minimal input.
 Others are annuals that self-seed gently, creating evolving displays without becoming invasive.
+They support native insects, birds and soil health while offering extraordinary diversity in form, texture and colour — from neat pots to wild meadows, there is a native daisy suited to almost every garden style and scale.

 Perhaps most importantly, they challenge the idea that native plants are dull or limiting.
-Once you begin to notice their diversity and beauty, it becomes clear that Australian daisies are not an alternative to traditional garden flowers; they are the original, the resilient and the most honest expression of place.
+Once you begin to notice their diversity and beauty, it becomes clear that Australian daisies are not an alternative to traditional garden flowers.
+They are the original, the resilient and the most honest expression of place.

 keep reading